Simulates the Real Exam

 How close to the real test are these GMAT practice tests?

 Veritas Prep designed its practice tests to simulate the official GMAT as closely as possible, both in terms of question quality and how the computer-adaptive algorithm determines your ability level and chooses which questions you see.
-Our GMAT practice tests draw from a pool of hundreds of realistic GMAT questions, each of which is measured on multiple attributes that go far deeper than simply “easy / medium / hard.”
+Our GMAT practice tests draw from a pool of more than 1,400 realistic GMAT questions, each of which is measured on multiple attributes that go far deeper than simply “easy / medium / hard.”
 Given the adaptive nature of our practice tests, no two test instances will be exactly the same.

 Where do the questions in these tests come from?